henrylhz2004-svg/auto-insurance-pricing-glm/README.md

 - **Claim Severity** using a Gamma GLM with a log link
 - **Pure Premium** as the product of predicted frequency and predicted severity

-The final model produces policy-level expected loss costs and groups policies into Low, Medium, and High pricing risk segments.
+The final pricing model produces policy-level expected loss costs and assigns policies to Low, Medium, and High model-based risk segments.

 ---